Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Similar discussions for LISA

-Table~\ref{tab:pa} summarizes the reconstruction results for the model parameter $\Lambda$ across three benchmark scenarios obtained using LISA and TianQin.
-For each benchmark point, the table lists the injected true value $\Lambda_{\text{true}}$, the reconstructed mean and standard deviation, as well as the 68\% and 95\% CIs.
+We obtained 32 training points by performing first-principles calculations of the effective potential at $\Lambda$ (uniformly spaced in the range $548.0$--$560.0$~GeV, with a spacing of $\approx 0.4$~GeV).
+All 32 training points are thus obtained from full effective potential computations, so that the machine-learning ensemble is trained exclusively on physically computed data.
+Tab.~\ref{tab:pa} summarizes the reconstruction results for the model parameter $\Lambda$ across three benchmark scenarios obtained using LISA and TianQin.
+For each benchmark point, the Tab.~\ref{tab:pa} lists the injected true value $\Lambda_{\text{true}}$, the reconstructed mean and standard deviation, as well as the 68\% and 95\% CIs.
 A systematic trend in reconstruction precision is evident across the benchmark points.
-For $\mathrm{BP_1}$ ($\Lambda_{\text{true}} = 548.31~\mathrm{GeV}$), the reconstructed value is $547.99 \pm 0.39~\mathrm{GeV}$, with the true value falling entirely within the 68\% CI, demonstrating excellent reconstruction accuracy.
-Similarly, $\mathrm{BP_2}$ ($\Lambda_{\text{true}} = 549.02~\mathrm{GeV}$) yields a tight constraint with a standard deviation of $0.22~\mathrm{GeV}$ and a deviation from the true value of only $0.7\%$.
+For $\mathrm{BP_1}$ ($\Lambda_{\text{true}} = 548.31~\mathrm{GeV}$), the reconstructed value is $548.11 \pm 0.37~\mathrm{GeV}$, with the true value falling entirely within the 68\% CI, demonstrating excellent reconstruction accuracy.
+Similarly, $\mathrm{BP_2}$ ($\Lambda_{\text{true}} = 549.02~\mathrm{GeV}$) yields a tight constraint with a standard deviation of $0.21~\mathrm{GeV}$.
 However, for $\mathrm{BP_3}$, the reconstruction precision deteriorates significantly.
-The standard deviation increases to $2.49~\mathrm{GeV}$, and the reconstructed mean of $554.34~\mathrm{GeV}$ deviates from the true value ($550.16~\mathrm{GeV}$) by approximately $4.18~\mathrm{GeV}$, although the true value remains within the 95\% CI.
+The standard deviation increases to $2.53~\mathrm{GeV}$, and the reconstructed mean of $554.29~\mathrm{GeV}$ deviates from the true value ($550.16~\mathrm{GeV}$) by approximately $4.13~\mathrm{GeV}$, although the true value remains within the 95\% CI.
 This decline in reconstruction precision directly reflects the weakening of the GW signal as $\Lambda$ increases.
 As $\Lambda$ grows, the strength of the phase transition and consequently the amplitude of the resulting GW signal diminishes, leading to a lower SNR and increased uncertainty in parameter estimation.
 For $\mathrm{BP_1}$ and $\mathrm{BP_2}$, the signal peak lies well above the LISA foreground noise, allowing high-precision reconstruction.
 In contrast, the signal from $\mathrm{BP_3}$ approaches or falls below the foreground level, significantly degrading the constraint capability.
-Nevertheless, even for this weaker signal, LISA is still able to constrain $\Lambda$ with a precision better than 1$\%$, demonstrating its robustness in probing marginal GW signals from cosmological phase transitions.
+Nevertheless, even for this weaker signal, LISA is still able to constrain $\Lambda$ with a precision better than $1\%$, demonstrating its robustness in probing marginal GW signals from cosmological phase transitions.